 Caffélatex and Végétalex have very different compositions, and they behave differently to CO2 inflation.

 While Caffélatex resists well to both low and high temperatures (between -20 and 50°C), sudden temperature changes are not good for its stability.
 A strong thermal shock could be a polymerization-starter for any latex-based sealant (natural or synthetic), so we suggest to limit the use of CO2 cartridges or, if necessary, to do it with extra care.

-- given the fact that the biggest thermal drop is close to the valve, use the CO2 cartridge keeping the valve on a 12 o’clock position.
-With the valve in that position, wait some seconds before inflating, to permit the sealant to flow down, so to escape most of the temperature gradient;
+- given the fact that the biggest thermal drop is close to the valve, use the CO2 cartridge keeping the valve in a 12 o’clock position.
+With the valve in that position, wait some seconds before inflating, so that the sealant flows down and escapes most of the temperature gradient;

 - use adjustable CO2 adapters (connecting the CO2 cartridge to the valve) to control the inflation rate.
-By keeping low inflation rate, you will prevent solidification issues.
-The temperature drop is indeed connected to the CO2 expansion rate: if the expansion is slower, so is the inflation rate and the temperature drop; this way you save your sealant and avoid freezing your fingers.
+By keeping a low inflation rate, you will prevent solidification issues.
+The temperature drop is indeed connected to the CO2 expansion rate: if the expansion is slower, so is the inflation rate and the temperature drop; you’ll save your sealant… and avoid freezing your fingers!

-Don’t hesitate to use Espresso inflate & repair cartridge when your tyre already contains Caffélatex.
-The typical CO2 cartridge has a pressure much higher than the one of Espresso sealant (which uses Propane), so the expansion of the gas is more brutal with CO2 than with Espresso.
-If you think about it, a 16g CO2 cartridge can inflate a road tyre 23-622 up to 8 bar pressure in just a few seconds, while Espresso takes almost a minute to inflate the same kind of tyre up to 5 bar.
+If you worry about temperature drop that might damage Caffélatex, consider that the typical CO2 cartridge has a pressure much higher than the one of Espresso sealant (which uses Propane), so the expansion of the gas is brutal with CO2, not so with Espresso.
+If you think about it, a 16 grams CO2 cartridge can inflate a road tyre 25-622 from 0 up to 8 bar pressure in just a few seconds, while Espresso takes almost a minute to inflate the same kind of tyre up to 5 bar.